hoshi-messenger/hoshi/README.md

 - [ ] Contact status indicators
 - [ ] Show relay metrics on the landing page and send it via JSON
 - [ ] Build public global relay dashboard
-- [ ] Show last message instead of public key, in the chat view show status

 ## Long-term polish
 Those are more complicated non-essential tasks, will probably take a while until we get to them